IsinBlockchainTeam/flymoov-vc-schemas/ticket/vocab.md

 # departureLocation
-departure location of the flight as string
+departure location of the flight as string from an enum
 ```
   "departureLocation": "BER"
 ```

 # arrivalLocation
-arrival location of the flight as string
+arrival location of the flight as string from an enum
 ```
     "arrivalLocation": "LUG"
 ```